-In a show of serendipity, the S&P 500 has dropped 1.6% in the four trading days since my check to the fledgling brewery was cashed.
+In a show of serendipity, the S&P 500 dropped 1.6% in the four trading days after my check to the fledgling brewery was cashed.
 In other words, I’m already $160 ahead of where I would be if I had bought some VFIAX instead.
 Cheers!

 Get an amazing spreadsheet, new post notices, & a quarterly newsletter.